jprjr/luadbi-async/README.md

 The `_start` functions generally return `success, err/event` to indicate if the function was submitted successfully, and what event to wait on (such as `EV_READ` or `EV_TIMEOUT`).
 The `_cont` functions generally return `success, err/event, (data)` - in the case of an error, `success` will be `nil`.
 If the database indicates there's some event it's still waiting, `success` will be `false` and `event` will be set.
 If `success` is `true`, everything completed normally.

+## Caveats/gotchas

+Important things to know:

+* Every connection can only run one query at a time.
+I don't check if you're trying to submit multiple statements at once, you'll have to manage that on your own.

 ## Requirements

 Right now, the MySQL client libraries don't have (documented) async methods, but MariaDB does.
 So this *requires* the MariaDB client, it shouldn't compile against MySQL.